PriyanshuRj/SaftyHelmet_and_Vest_Classifier/readme.md

 * The result of the detection is showed through text as well as pictorial form.

 ![img1](results/10.jpg)<br>
-It detects persons without helmet and displays the number of persons with helmet and those without helmet.
-It sends notification in the message box for each camera.
+It detects persons without helmet and displays the number of persons with helmet, vest and No. 9 safe vest .
+It sends notification in text format to the console for each camera.
 There is global message box, where alerts from all cameras are displayed.

 ![img2](results/5.jpg)<br>
-It detects that the same person about which it had warned earlier has now worn a helmet and notifies that also.
+It helps us to find the persons without safty equipments and warn them.

 ![img3](results/11.jpg)<br>